Bishop's College School: BCS Cadet Corps #2

 BCS Cadet Corps #2 was formed by the BCS Rector/BU Principal Rev. Dr. Thomas Adams (Oxford), as the Volunteer Rifle Company during the Fenian Raids and the threats from the American Civil War in 1861.
 It is the oldest continuous service cadet corps in Canada and the only one who received battle colours.

 During the 1866 Fenian Raids, the corps was summoned with Upper Canada College Corps to help protect the Canadian border and local bridges which was the only case in Canadian history where corps formed of minors was being sent to battlefields.
 The Principal, Mr. Irving asked for volunteers and from them, he selected 20 of the strongest.
 The cadets mounted guard for 11 days before the threat diminished and the guard was dismissed.

 In 1879, the first Prime Minister of Canada Sir John A. Macdonald granted the Rifle Company No.2 in the newly authorized Drill Associations in the dominion schools and permitted a grant of the rifles.
-The Cadets corps raised many renowned military leaders such as General Andrew McNaughton, Commander-in-chief, and Canada's Minister of National Defense during WWII, Brigadier General The Right Honourable Hamilton Gault, who raised the Princess Patricia's Canadian Light Infantry, the last privately raised regiment in the British Empire.
+The Cadets corps raised many renowned military leaders such as General Andrew McNaughton, Commander-in-chief, and Canada's Minister of National Defense during World War II, Brigadier General The Right Honourable Hamilton Gault, who raised the Princess Patricia's Canadian Light Infantry, the last privately raised regiment in the British Empire.
 Today, the Corps plays a major role in the lives of students, schools, and communities.

 Bishop's College School is affiliated with the Black Watch Regiment of Montreal and the Royal Canadian Army Cadets.
-Its program also has a strong link to Royal Military College of Canada.
 Typically, there are a few officers appointed by the Canadian Army to the school each year as the staff, teacher and cadet supervisor.
 In early May, the Corps sends two platoons and the Colour Party to march with the Regiment in their Church Parade on Sherbrooke Street and Saint Catherine Street in Montreal.
 The Annual Corps review is held on the Friday of May long weekend; this event includes demonstrations by the drill team and the band.

 Duke of Edinburgh's Award (BCS Scheme)

 Bishop's College School offers all students, beginning in Form IV, the opportunity to earn The Duke of Edinburgh's Award, which is an international program that operates in more than 100 countries.
 Traditionally at BCS, the Lieutenant Governor of Quebec gives out the Award to its recipients annually in the school chapel.

 Introduced to Canada in 1963, the Duke of Edinburgh's Award is open to all young people between the ages of 14 and 25.
-The Award currently attracts some 30,000 participants annually and is operational in all 10 Provinces and 3 Territories.
+The Award currently attracts some 30,000 participants annually and is operational in all 10 provinces and 3 territories.